 The GRWDB is responsible for the planning and oversight of the local One-Stop system.
 This includes working with the Chief Elected Official (CEO) of Somerset County and the Governor to get agreement on local Performance Standards.
 As part of the Joint Agreement, the GRWDB also will:

-- Competitively select providers of Career Training Services, Youth Services, WorkFirst New Jersey services and Workforce Learning Link services.
+• Competitively select a One-Stop Operator, and competitively select providers of Career Training Services, Youth Services, WorkFirst New Jersey services and Workforce Learning Link services.

 The relationship